szabgab/slides/ansible-intro/intro.md

 ansible virtualhosts -m ping
 ```

-this will fail since we didnt setup the passwordless ssh.
+this will fail since we did not setup the passwordless ssh.

 ```
 ansible virtualhosts -m ping